Railways in Canberra: Canberra to Eden

 The viability of a rail line from Canberra to Eden via Cooma was investigated after the NSW Government funded a $1 million study in 2018.
 The proposed route would include reinstating the majority of the disused Bombala line, extending 100 km to the coast at the southern end of the line and north 3.5 km from HMAS Harman to Canberra Airport.
 In October 2020, the viability study found the proposal would not be economically viable, given the costs associated with extending the line through challenging terrain to the coast.

 Canberra Airport Rail Connector

 The 2020 Canberra to Port of Eden Feasibility Study included the investigation of two railway routes that would connect Canberra International Airport to the Canberra to Sydney railway line.
-The Piallago Route would run from the east of Queanbeyan station, curving west to follow Piallago Avenue for approximately 7.5km to a passenger terminal at the airport.
-The Beard route would curve north to the east of Fyshwick for approximately 4km, also terminating on Piallago Avenue.
+The Piallago Route would run from the east of Queanbeyan station, curving west to follow Piallago Avenue for approximately 7.5 km to a passenger terminal at the airport.
+The Beard route would curve north to the east of Fyshwick for approximately 4 km, also terminating on Piallago Avenue.
 Two other routes (Harman and Symonston) would connect to the Bombala line only, south of Queanbeyan.